What is My Media?

 Will training and support be provided?

 OU Information Technology will be offering ongoing training and support on how to create, upload, and maintain content in MyMedia.
-If you require immediate assistance, please click here to request support.
+If you require immediate assistance, please visit the IT Service Catalog and click the Support tab.

 Is content uploaded to MyMedia exempt from copyright or intellectual property right restrictions?